ContactShaanKhan/Contact-Me-Form/Serverless-Function/README.md

 ## Instructions

 1. When creating the gateway you need to enable the CORS stuff correctly:
-  - Access-Control-Allow-Origin: "*",
+  - `Access-Control-Allow-Origin: "*"`,
-  - Access-Control-Allow-Headers: "shadowbestdog" and "content-type",
+  - `Access-Control-Allow-Headers: "shadowbestdog" and "content-type"`,
-  - Access-Control-Allow-Methods: POST and OPTIONS
+  - `Access-Control-Allow-Methods: POST and OPTIONS`
 2. Set your endpoint link in index.js
 3. Within the lambda function set the environment variables found in .env of this repository.
 4. Setup SES using resource 1.